AndrasE/react-redux-calculator/README.md

   </a>
 </p>
 <h3 align="center">
-  Calculator that built with React with Redux-Rtk mimicing
+  Calculator that built with React with Redux-Rtk mimicking
   <br>
   the Windows calculators dynamic flow and other caveats.
 </h3>